All UMF Parking Lots require a current UMF issued Parking Pass or Decal / Placard

 The University of Maine at Farmington Campus provides opportunities for healthy, safe walking experiences.
 Allow yourself time to find an authorized parking spot and plan on walking a short distance.
 Dress for the weather so that you may arrive at your destination comfortably in any of our endearing New England Seasons.

 UMF parking lots are designated by signage at the entrance of each lot.
 Each Decal has a specific color indicating the appropriate place for parking.
 Parking in any lot not designated for use with the issued decal constitutes a violation.
-Parking Decals have a yearly cost of $20 and can be purchased at the UMF Department of Public Safety/Campus Police Office Monday through Friday 8 am – 4 pm, or by submitting the online form, and will be available for purchase at Centralized Check-in.
+Parking Decals have a yearly cost of $20 and can be purchased at the UMF Department of Public Safety/Campus Police Office Monday through Friday 8 am – 4 pm, or by submitting the online form.
 There is a replacement cost of $15.
 Applications can be found on our website or obtained at the office during business hours.
 Decals must be hung from the rearview mirror with the decal number facing outward, clearly visible with no obstructions at all times.

 Decal Colors / Designated Parking Lots